Codewithtej/ML-algortithms-using-only-numpy/README.md

 ```
 # Logistic Regression (LogisticRegression)

 The `LogisticRegression` class implements logistic regression using gradient descent optimization.
-It includes methods for fitting the model to training data, making predictions on new data, and computing probabilities.
+It includes the methods for fitting the model to training data, making predictions on new data, and computing probabilities.

 ## Usage